habitatislands/habitatislands/_pages/agenda.md

       <td>9:00 AM–5:00 PM</td>
       <td>
         <strong>Grant writing skills for STRI personnel</strong> (meeting sessions with individual STRI PIs and Jen Salazar)
+        <p><em>Note: This runs as a parallel, individually-scheduled track and is not required attendance for the main morning program above.
+STRI PIs with a scheduled session here should confirm in advance whether they are also needed in the 8:30–11:30 AM breakouts and Final Synthesis, so both commitments don't conflict.</em></p>
         <p>These topics are driven by the needs of STRI, but some example topics appear below:</p>
         <ul>
           <li>Developing your own PI strategic plan</li>